Carawebs/wp-custom-content/README.md

 This plugin is designed for use with [Bedrock](https://roots.io/bedrock/).
 Bedrock has an improved project structure compared to regular WordPress installations.
 [Bedrock on Packagist](https://packagist.org/packages/roots/bedrock).

-The plugin is intended as an aid for developers - there is no settings page.
-A configuration file which returns a PHP array is used to register custom post types and taxonomies.
+The plugin is intended as an aid for developers - there is no settings GUI.

+Instead, a configuration file which returns a PHP array is used to register custom post types and taxonomies.
 This means you can easily define custom content for your project by simply amending an array.

 ## Config Files
 Sample config files are provided in the `/sample-config` directory.